EleutherAI/website/content-blog/year-one.md

 ### The Revival of {{<discord/channel "#art">}}

-Lest one think EleutherAI is a one trick pony, we weren't all boring aesthetically-challenged engineers.
 Since the early days of Eleuther, there always had been the humble, underutilized {{<discord/channel "#art">}} channel.
 While we had hoped it would be a place for ML artists of various kinds to exchange and discuss their creations, its initial purpose seemed mostly to be the dissemination of obscure German memes.

 {{<figure src="https://cdn.discordapp.com/attachments/730095596861521970/747197443602382958/EfwGdEwUMAEetmo.png" align=center alt="Bruder muss loss" caption="<q>I assure you if you are a German ML researcher of a very specific age this is the funniest shit you've ever seen.</q> --- Connor Leahy" width="400px" />}}